Kava-Labs/kava/x/evmutil/spec/02_state.md

   // converted between Kava ERC20 and sdk.Coin
   repeated ConversionPair enabled_conversion_pairs = 4;

-  // allowed_native_denoms is a list of denom & erc20 token metadata pairs.
+  // allowed_cosmos_denoms is a list of denom & erc20 token metadata pairs.
-  // if a denom is in the list, it is allowed to be converted to an erc20 in the evm. repeated AllowedNativeCoinERC20Token allowed_native_denoms = 1;
+  // if a denom is in the list, it is allowed to be converted to an erc20 in the evm. repeated AllowedCosmosCoinERC20Token allowed_cosmos_denoms = 1;
 }

 // ConversionPair defines a Kava ERC20 address and corresponding denom that is